The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Unstable realisation of the Casson-Sullivan invariant

 We now define the technical ``realisability condition" which was mentioned in the introduction.

-\begin{definition} Let $X$ be a closed, connected, smooth, orientable $4$-manifold with $\pi_1(X)\cong\pi$ where $\pi$ is a good group.
-We say that $X$ satisfies the \emph{Casson-Sullivan realisability condition} if the surgery obstruction map (after reidentifying the normal invariants using \Cref{lem:normal_invariants_isomorphism})
+\begin{dfn} Let $X$ be a closed, connected, smooth, orientable $4$-manifold with $\pi_1(X)\cong\pi$ where $\pi$ is a good group.
+We say that $X$ satisfies the \emph{Casson-Sullivan realisability condition} if the surgery obstruction map (after reidentifying the normal invariants using \zcref{lem:normal_invariants_isomorphism})